Famous

 Quick summary and important considerations

-This story is about a guy who looks exactly like a famous movie star.
-He decides to pretend to be the star to get his own dreams, but it leads him on a wild and sometimes strange adventure.
+This is a story about a man who looks exactly like a famous movie star and decides to pretend to be him to achieve his own dreams, leading to a wild and sometimes strange adventure.

 Content Warnings